 In the class MyComponent1 add an instance field JTextField object of width of 20 characters In the constructor, add the JTextField object to the frame, create a new TextFieldHandler object and add the JTextField object to ActionListener.
-See page 523 of sixth edition of Java text (page 537 in seventh edition) for information on JTextField.
+See page 568 in Java text for information on JTextField.
 Create your own inner class to handle the event and call it TextFieldHandler.
 Display what is typed in the JTextField object in the shell window using System.out.println().
 Since the listener inner class needs to access the JTextField object, we made it an instance field.